Connie Smith: 1968–1972: Setbacks, gospel music and continued country music success

 Journalists and writers took notice of Smith's RCA work following 1968.
 Biographer and writer Barry Mazor found that Smith's recordings had "a new delicacy of phrasing that shows itself".
-Mazor also found her albums to have more distinctive qualities, calling 1970s I Never Once Stopped Loving You to be "one of her most consistent and strongest albums".
-AllMusic's Stephen Thomas Erlewine praised Smith's recordings between 1968 and 1972, highlighting the strength of her vocals: "She may have been given some of the best songs, but the thing is, she deserved them: few others could give them grace and soul, as this always entertaining box amply proves."
-Authors Mary A. Bufwack and Robert K. Oermann commented that her later RCA singles, "stand the test of time as among the most powerful country female vocal performances of the 1970s."
+Mazor also found her albums to have more distinctive qualities, calling 1970's I Never Once Stopped Loving You to be "one of her most consistent and strongest albums".
+AllMusic's Stephen Thomas Erlewine praised Smith's recordings from 1968 to 1972, highlighting the strength of her vocals: "She may have been given some of the best songs, but the thing is, she deserved them; few others could give them grace and soul, as this always entertaining box amply proves."
+Authors Mary A. Bufwack and Robert K. Oermann commented that her later RCA singles "stand the test of time as among the most powerful country female vocal performances of the 1970s."

 In the early 1970s, Smith started recording more songs penned by Dallas Frazier.
 The pair had become close friends, which prompted Frazier to write songs for Smith that reflected situations in her personal life.
 Both Smith and Frazier described her 1970 single "Where Is My Castle" as being autobiographical of her recent marital troubles.
 "Anybody knows that its cathartic to sing how you feel about things," Smith later said.
 "Where Is My Castle" reached the top 20 of both the Billboard and RPM country singles charts.
 In 1971, RCA released Smith's cover of Don Gibson's "Just One Time".
-Backed by a large rhythm section, the recording reached number two on the Billboard and RPM country charts, becoming her most commercially-successful single of the 1970s.
-Her eighteenth studio LP of the same name reached number 14 on the Billboard country albums chart and featured liner notes written by Loretta Lynn.
+Backed by a large rhythm section, the recording reached number two on the Billboard and RPM country charts, becoming her most commercially successful single of the 1970s.
+Her 18th studio LP of the same name reached number 14 on the Billboard country albums chart and featured liner notes written by Loretta Lynn.